gagle/node-mongodb-fixture/README.md

 - __database__ - _String_
   Name of the database.
 Default is `testing`.
 - __db__ - _Object_
   MongoDB Db object.
-If the Db object is passed, the other options are ignored.
+If a Db object is passed, the other options are ignored.
 The connection is opened automatically if it's not.

 __TestConnection#db__

 The MongoDB Db connection object.

+__TestConnection#drop(collection, callback) : undefined__

+Drops the specified collection.
+The callback receives an error as the first argument.

 __TestConnection#fixture(fixture, callback) : undefined__